 ● include a brief bio of each of the organizers

-● include a detailed budget and - when possible - bios of the proposed presenters (these are not part the 3-5 pages requirement)
+● include a detailed budget and - when possible - bios of the proposed presenters (these are not part of the 3-5 page requirement)

 Should you be awarded the funding, you must:

 ● plan and carry out all aspects of the workshop